lyloou/lyloou.github.io/source/life/english/TodayIWillBeMasterOfMyEmotion.md

 Today I Will be Master of My Emotion
-Today I Will be Master of My Emotion

 The tides advance; the tides recede.
 Winter goes and summer comes. summer wanes and the cold increases.
 The sun rises; the sun sets.
 The moon is full; the moon is black.
 The birds arrive; the birds depart.
 Flowers bloom; flowers fade.
 Seeds are sown; harvests are reaped. all nature is a circle of moods and I am a part of nature and so, like the tides, my moods will rise; my moods will fall.